 Day 09: Nuntala – Bupsa (2350m)

-We walk through samall and beautiful villages in the beginning.
+We walk through small and beautiful villages in the beginning.
 The path goes downhill to Dudhkoshi River.
 We cross a long suspension bridge (109m) over Dudhkoshi.
 The view from the bridge is spectacular.
-After the bridge we climb gradually again through several villages.
-The surroundings is charming because of friendly village people, beautifully decorated houses, colorful flowers in the gardens and cultivated beautiful lands.
-We cross Kharikhola village where there are Mani walls, prayer wheels, health post, tea houses and small hydro power.
+After the bridge, we climb gradually again through several villages.
+The surroundings are charming because of friendly village people, beautifully decorated houses, colorful flowers in the gardens and cultivated beautiful lands.
+We cross Kharikhola village where there are Mani walls, prayer wheels, health post, tea houses, and small hydropower.
 The route to Mera Peak, Makalu Barun National Park meets here.
-Finally we camp at Bupsa, a small Sherpa village near the forest.
-We can visit to Gompa here.
+Finally, we camp at Bupsa, a small Sherpa village near the forest.
+We can visit Gompa here.
 Telephone facility is available here.

 Day 10: Bupsa – Surkhe (2290 m)